-Lab spill kits can handle most chemical spills.
+Locate a lab spill kit, as it can handle most chemical spills.
 However, the necessary clean up varies depending on the specific substance.

-Consult the Material Safety Data Sheet to identify effective clean-up procedures.
-Acids, biological specimens, flammable liquids, mercury, and radioactive agents all have individualized clean-up measures.
+Consult the Material Safety Data Sheet to find recommended clean up procedures.
+Acids, biological specimens, flammable liquids, mercury, and radioactive agents all have specific, regimented clean up recommendations.
 Consult each material’s instructions to discern the best way to manage the spill.

-Afterward, place the waste in the appropriate hazard waste bin.
-Then, separate anything you might have used to clean chemical spills from normal trash.
-Be sure to very distinctly label each receptacle containing hazardous materials.
-On each label, clearly disclose exactly what’s within to prevent any accidental exposure.
+Afterwards, the wastes should be placed in the appropriate hazard waste bin.
+Then separate anything used to clean chemical spills from normal trash.
+Label each container with hazardous materials.
+Additionally, include a description of what’s inside.

 After any kind of lab mishap (including spills), workers should always make sure they properly document the event.
 Moreover, you should entrust someone to notify the lab’s supervisors and administrators at once.
 Most importantly, be sure to document how to prevent a similar situation from happening again.

-With most lab chemical spills, regular cleaning products will be able to properly decontaminate.
-However, special detergents provide labs with a higher degree of decontamination.
+With most lab chemical spills, you can properly decontaminate using regular cleaning products.
+However, professional services provide labs with a higher degree of decontamination.